When it comes to relaxing holidays, there’s no town like a wine town.

 If you’re looking for fine dining in Colmar, check out La Maison des Têtes.
 They serve both French and Alsatian dishes in a classical setting.
 And of course, it’s right in one of Colmar’s most beautiful buildings!

 After exploring Colmar, it was time to say goodbye and move on to Strasbourg.
-Since the drive from Colmar to Strasbourg was quick (1 hour), we decided to visit Haut-Koenigsbourg, a medieval chateau that lies in the mountains between the two cities.
+Since the drive from Colmar to Strasbourg was quick (1 hour), we decided to visit Haut-Koenigsbourg, a medieval castle-fortress that lies in the mountains between the two cities.

 Strategically located on a rocky ridge overlooking a plain, the chateau was used by royal families, robber barons, and invading troops from the Middle Ages until it was abandoned in the 17th century.
 Now, it is a popular tourist attraction and classified as a monument historique by the French Ministry of Culture.